BrunoSaPa/web-dev-final-project/README.md

 ## Troubleshooting

 ### "Cannot connect to MongoDB"
-- Verify MONGODB_URI is set correctly in `.env`
+- Verify MONGODB_URI is set correctly in `.env` or Render dashboard
 - Check MongoDB Atlas network access settings
 - Ensure your IP is whitelisted in MongoDB Atlas

 ### "Next.js and Express servers not running"
-- Run `npm run dev-all` instead of individual commands
+- Run `npm run dev-all` for development instead of individual commands
 - Check that ports 3000 and 3001 are available
 - Review terminal output for error messages